Canadian Visitor Visa

 TEMPORARY RESIDENT VISA (TRV) - STANDARD VISITOR VISA

 Whether you need a Temporary Resident Visa depends on your citizenship.
-Citizens of certain countries require a TRV before traveling to Canada, while others are visa-exempt but may need an Electronic Travel Authorization (eTA) when flying.
+Citizens of certain countries require a TRV before travelling to Canada, while others are visa-exempt but may need an Electronic Travel Authorization (eTA) when flying.

 Check if you need a visa: Canada has visa requirements for over 140 countries.
-If you're from a visa-required country, you must apply for and receive a TRV before traveling to Canada.
+If you’re from a visa-required country, you must apply for and receive a TRV before travelling to Canada.
 You cannot obtain one upon arrival.

 A Temporary Resident Visa is an official document placed in your passport by a Canadian visa office.
 It shows you’ve met the requirements to enter Canada as a temporary resident (visitor, student, or worker).
 Most visitor visas are issued as multiple-entry visas, allowing multiple trips to Canada within the visa’s validity period (typically up to 10 years or until passport expiry).